-We have a medical staff of 40+ DVMs, including a board-certified internal medicine specialist.
+We have a medical staff of 40+ DVMs.
 Student externs gain valuable experience at the SF SPCA campuses.
 We also host interns (first year post-graduates) for spay/neuter surgical rotations via the VCA San Francisco Veterinary Specialists internship program.
 The SF SPCA does not offer internships for veterinary post-graduates or training to veterinarians seeking s/n surgical experience.

 Student externs participate in the following modules as available:

-Our Veterinary Hospitals are open seven days per week.
+Our Veterinary Hospital is open seven days per week.
 Externs gain experience with treatment plans, client communication, gathering patient histories, surgical procedures, emergency services medicine, preventive care, dentistry and diagnostics.
 Students are invited to participate in daily hospital rounds and continuing education events.
-Externs can choose either, the SF SPCA Mission Campus or the SF SPCA Pacific Heights Campus.

-Our Community Cares Program provides experience with feral cat outreach, spay-neuter and treatment and coordinates our twice-monthly vaccine clinics.
+Our Community Cares Program provides experience with feral cat outreach, spay-neuter and treatment and coordinates our monthly vaccine clinics.
 (Weekend availability mostly.
 Based at Mission Campus, but externs at either campus attend clinics.)